kanthaus/kanthaus.online/user/pages/30.blog/2020-01-05_review-of-2019/item.en.md

 ---
 title: "Kanthaus Review 2019"
 date: "2020-01-05"
-published: false
+published: true
 taxonomy:
     tag: [blog]
     author: Tilmann
 ---

 In 2019 many things happened in and around Kanthaus.
-In the first week of January 2020 we took the time to go through last year's [CoMe minutes](/governance/minutes), chat logs and photos to compile a short review.
-Here's what we got:
+In the first week of January 2020 Lise, Janina and I took the time to go through last year's [CoMe minutes](/governance/minutes), chat logs and photos to compile a short review.
+Here's what we got.

+===

 ## 2019 in numbers